LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 ---

 The *No-Free-Lunch theorem* is a fundamental limitative result in the theory of machine learning.
 It says that there cannot be a universal learner.
 (We discuss the precise statement below.)
-I recently covered it [my course](https://levinhornischer.github.io/FoundAI/), and it got me wondering whether there are any links to another topic known as *contextuality*, i.e., situations where we have a family of data which is *locally consistent, but globally inconsistent* <d-cite key="Abramsky2015"></d-cite>.
+I recently covered it in [my course](https://levinhornischer.github.io/FoundAI/), and it made me wonder whether there are any links to another topic known as *contextuality*, i.e., situations where we have a family of data which is *locally consistent, but globally inconsistent* <d-cite key="Abramsky2015"></d-cite>.
 Examples include quantum mechanics (for which this was first developed), but also databases, constraint satisfaction, logical paradoxes, and others.

 In this post, I explore whether the impossibility of a universal learner can be seen as an instance of contextuality.
 The idea is: